Xfce

 Before you can contribute translations, you have to go through the steps below.
 Note that ALL these steps are required:

-4. Go to the Xfce translation teams and request access to a team or request a new language if it doesn't exist yet.
+3. Go to Xfce hub project and request access to a team or request a new language if it doesn't exist yet.
 One of the developers or translation coordinators will approve (or decline) your request.
-All other product in this Transifex installation outsource the permissions of the Xfce product, so your rights in this product will apply all over translations.xfce.org.
+All other Xfce related projects outsource the permissions of the Xfce hub.

-5. Now wait patently.
+4. Now wait patiently.
 If it takes too long, leave a message on the translation mailing list.

 Once this has all happened, you should have permission to submit and update translations in your language.
 You can find more information about this below.
 Don't forget to keep in touch with the other translators in your language (you can find them in the translation groups) to coordinate the translation work!